oracle/crashcart/README.md

 Oracle gratefully acknowledges the contributions to `crashcart` that have been made by the community.

+## Getting in touch ##

+The best way to get in touch is Slack.

+Join the [Crashcart channel](https://oraclecontainertools.slack.com/messages/C8CJ5M9ML) in the [Oracle Container Tools workspace](https://oraclecontainertools.slack.com).

 ## License ##

 Copyright (c) 2017, Oracle and/or its affiliates.
 All rights reserved.